webvictim/ssotax/index.md

 1. attached to a price tier, but with a reasonably small gap between the non-SSO tier and SSO tiers.

 Many vendors charge 2x, 3x, or 4x the base product pricing for access to SSO, which disincentivizes its use and encourages poor security practices.

+The following list includes vendors that have any SSO feature locked up in a "Enterprise" tier that is more than 10% more expensive.
+Because SSO should be available for everybody not just i.e. Google users.
 </details>

 ## {{ page.title }}